dominik-pichler/Review_me_if_you_can/README.md

 One very important factor for customer satisfaction in this industry is the quality of the appartement cleanings.
 With increasing numbers of properties under management, assessing this quality can become a very time-consuming and inefficient process.
 So the idea here is to offer the business owners a application that helps to assess the quality of the appartement cleanings.
 As this is a very specific use case, a general (not fine-tuned and industry specific) model like BERT is assumed to be only of limited help.
-Therefore, a train-dataset (50% of the entire dataset) consisting of manually labels that indicate whether a review is concerned with cleaning issues, has been created and used to learn the *indicates_perceived_cleaning_quality* relationship as well as the *has_indicating_cleaning_quality* relationship from the original ontology with the help of [TransE](https://proceedings.neurips.cc/paper_files/paper/2013/file/1cecc7a77928ca8133fa24680a88d2f9-Paper.pdf) were the following constraint holds true:
+Therefore, a train-dataset (50% of the entire dataset) consisting of manually labels that indicate whether a review is concerned with cleaning issues, has been created and used to learn the *indicates_perceived_cleaning_quality* relationship from the original ontology with the help of [TransE](https://proceedings.neurips.cc/paper_files/paper/2013/file/1cecc7a77928ca8133fa24680a88d2f9-Paper.pdf) were the logic for the relationship connection should be the following:
 <br>

 $$
 Quality_Indication(Review) =
 \begin{cases}
-\text{great cleaning quality}, & \text{If good cleaning \textbf{explicitly} mentioned }  \\
+\text{great cleaning quality}, & \text{If good cleaning explicitly mentioned }  \\
 \text{neutral cleaning quality}, & \text{If no problems mentioned in the review }  \\
 \text{bad cleaning quality}, & \text{Else }
 \end{cases}